LiangXu123/DriftSE/README.md

 ### Summary
 DriftSE replaces iterative denoising with a learned continuous transformation of distributions, achieving fast and effective speech enhancement in a single step.

+### Citation

+If you use this work, please cite:
+@inproceedings{xu2026driftse,
+  author    = {Liang Xu and Diego Caviedes-Nozal and W. Bastiaan Kleijn and Longfei Felix Yan and Rasmus Kongsgaard Olsson}, title     = {Speech Enhancement Based on Drifting Models}, booktitle = {Proc.
+Interspeech 2026}, year      = {2026}
+}